HL7/US-Core/source/pages/_includes/us-core-implantable-device-intro.md

   - The Parse UDI API allows users to pass a UDI and return each part of the UDI in a structured format (specifically the serialNumber, lotNumber, expirationDate, distinctIdentifier (returned as donation_id) or manufactureDate).

 - Implantable medical devices that have UDI information **SHALL** represent this information in either `carrierAIDC` or `carrierHRF`.
 -  Servers **SHOULD** support query by Device.type to allow clients to request the patient's devices by a specific type.
+Note: The Device.type is too granular to differentiate implantable vs. non-implantable devices.
 - In the [Quick Start] section below, searching for all devices is described.
 Records of implanted devices **MAY** be queried against UDI data including:

     - UDI HRF string (`udi-carrier`)